Anuben/MERN-Full-Stack-App/README.md

+# MERN - Full-Stack App
 # Course Registration and Management System

 ## Overview

-This project is a Course Registration and Management System built using React, MongoDB, Express, and Node.js.
-It provides functionality for students to register for courses, edit, delete, update, and insert courses, as well as user authentication through login and registration.
+Welcome to the Course Registration and Management System!
+This project is designed to help students easily register for courses, manage their course selections, and more.
+Built with React, MongoDB, Express, and Node.js, it offers a seamless user experience with features like user registration, course management, and secure authentication.

 ## Table of Contents